top of page

 3. Ptarmigan ridge Trail to mt baker

-This was the hike my partner and I almost died.
+This was the hike where my partner and I almost died.
 We didn't pack nearly enough water and were not used to doing very long treks.
-We randomly decided to go when the weather was nice and 7 miles in we ran out of water (with still 7 miles left to go since we went off trail to another trail to check out a glacial lake nearby).
+We randomly decided to go when the weather was nice, and 7 miles in, we ran out of water (with still 7 miles left to go since we went off-trail to another trail to check out a glacial lake nearby).
 It's still one of my favorite hikes of all time.
-It's completely wide open and exposed, above tree line and lets you get near Baker.
+It's completely wide open and exposed, above tree line, and lets you get near Baker.
 The trail is narrow and follows a ridge for 12 miles.
 It's just absolutely beautiful and feels like you're in another world.
-The parking lot is easily acccessible via Artist Point and it's on the same trail as the shorter one Chain lake loop and you can see Picture Lake from the parking lot at the trailhead as well!
-It's overall the most stunning area in Washington in my opinion.
+The parking lot is easily accessible via Artist Point, and it's on the same trail as the shorter one Chain lake loop, and you can see Picture Lake from the parking lot at the trailhead as well!
+It's overall the most stunning area in Washington, in my opinion.

 5. Ebey's Landing on Whidbey Island

-There's not many places where you can see all three mountain ranges in one spot on a clear day: Mt Rainier, Mt Baker, and the Olympics.
+There aren't many places where you can see all three mountain ranges in one spot on a clear day: Mt Rainier, Mt Baker, and the Olympics.
 This is one of the best spots for sunset photography as the sun illuminates the grassy bluff.
-It's a 4 mile, dog-friendly hike that rarely gets crowded due to being pretty far from Seattle (about 1.5 hours if you go around Deception pass to Whidbey Island).
-I love that this hike has the beautiful sunset, dreamy field as well as access to the ocean.
+It's a 4-mile, dog-friendly hike that rarely gets crowded due to being pretty far from Seattle (about 1.5 hours if you go around Deception Pass to Whidbey Island).
+I love that this hike has a beautiful sunset, a dreamy field, as well as access to the ocean.
 It's a loop trail that takes you up and then down to the water.

-If you're catching a theme, you'll quickly learn that i'm obsessed with ridge trails.
+If you're catching a theme, you'll quickly learn that I'm obsessed with ridge trails.
 I love how they take you above the trees and give you sweeping views!
-They remind of my time in Colorado where most of the hikes are high elevation and high alpine.
+They remind me of my time in Colorado, where most of the hikes are high elevation and high alpine.
 This hike is no exception.
-I remember seeing Hurricane ridge for the first time and being shocked a place that beautiful could exist.
-This hikes you through a very scenic section of Olympic National Park and you get complete panoramic views that don't look real!
+I remember seeing Hurricane Ridge for the first time and being shocked that a place that beautiful could exist.
+This hike takes you through a very scenic section of Olympic National Park, and you get complete panoramic views that don't look real!
 It's quiet, peaceful, and just beautiful.
-No dogs sadly, but it's still wonderful!
+No dogs, sadly, but it's still wonderful!

 7. Dog Mountain

-There's not many hikes that make me feel like i'm an explorer like the way the Columbia gorge makes me feel.
-The views are stunning across the wide river and you even get some wildflowers if you go in May!
+There aren't many hikes that make me feel like I'm an explorer, like the way the Columbia gorge makes me feel.
+The views are stunning across the wide river, and you even get some wildflowers if you go in May!
 Bring your dog to dog mountain and have fun!
 Permits are required only on weekends in the summer.

 8. Skyline Trail at Mount Rainier National Park

 This was the first hike I ever did in Washington before I would have ever called myself a "hiker".
-My partner at the time dragged me out to the PNW to visit his family and i didn't know what to expect when we did this, but I was really blown away.
-Little did I know a few years later I would be moving here...
+My partner at the time dragged me out to the PNW to visit his family and I didn't know what to expect when we did this, but I was really blown away.
+Little did I know that a few years later, I would be moving here...
 This is the classic Mount Rainier National Park hike that I take my friends to if they're visiting!
 It has up-close views of Rainier, wide views of the mountains in the distance; it's safe, paved, and you can often see wildlife and wildflowers.
-I've seen black bears (from very very far) every time i've done this hike and marmots!
+I've seen black bears (from very, very far) every time I've done this hike and marmots!
 You can also get a view of Myrtle Falls from the trailhead.

 9. Mailbox Trail

 This is one of my favorite local hikes to Seattle.
-It's a serious workout and I run a lot and do soldicore!
-I've done this hike a few times and I mostly use it for training, but the views are incredible too!
+It's a serious workout, and I run a lot and do solidcore!
+I've done this hike a few time,s and I mostly use it for training, but the views are incredible too!
 You can get 360 panoramic views of the mountains from the top.
 I even saw mountain goats here one time in the late summer.
-It is no joke though, so please only attempt the old trail (new trail down) if you're ready and turn around if it becomes too much.
+It is no jok,e though, so please only attempt the old trail (new trail down) if you're ready and turn around if it becomes too much.
 It's also not too far from Seattle, just under an hour!

 10. Cape Flattery